GeoMOER/moer-bsc-project-seminar-upscaling/docs/units/_unit05/unit05-03_Working_with_Hyperspectral_data.md

 * What is the difference between the two indices
 * Use cellstats() to generate a dataframe for mean and standard deviation of the two indices
-* Make a single dataframe such that you get the following structure (hint : use transpose function)
+* Make a single dataframe such that you get the following structure (hint: use transpose function)

 ```r
 PlotID mean_NDVI sd_NDVI mean_SAVI sd_SAVI